 If you are over 50 years of age and have been a lawful permanent resident for more than 20 years, OR if you are over 55 years of age and have been a lawful permanent resident for more than 15 years, you may have your naturalization interview in your native language.
 Please bring an interpreter with proper identification.

 If you are over 65 years of age and have been lawful permanent resident for more than 20 years, you will be eligible for the abbreviated history and government examination which may be conducted in your native language.
-Please bring an interpreter with proper identification if you require the examination to be conducted in your native language.
+Please bring an interpreter with proper identification to your naturalization interview if you require the examination to be conducted in your native language.

 If you are permanently disabled, and the disability prevents you from fulfilling the requirements of Sec.
 312 of the INA, you may also be exempt from the history and government examination and/or the literacy requirements.
 You must bring to your interview the medical certification Form N-648.
 The form must be completed in its entirety with a detailed explanation for each applicable question.